List: Trick-Or-Treat events across western Massachusetts

 - Springfield – Eastfield Mall Trick-Or-Treating 5:00 p.m. – 8:00 p.m.

-- Otis – Kop “N Kids Halloween parade Otis Police Department to Otis Town Hall 7 p.m.- 8:30 p.m.
+- Otis – Kop “N Kids Halloween parade Otis Police Department 7 p.m.- 8:30 p.m.
+1 North Main Road

 - Ludlow – Halloween at Lupa Zoo, Trick-Or-Treating, face painting, apple cider, and activities 11:00 a.m.- 4:00 p.m.